openstack/charm-ops-sunbeam/doc/howto-relation-handler.rst

 In this database interface the database charm expects the client to provide the name of the database(s) to be created.
-To model this the relation handler will require the charm to specify the database name(s) when the class is instantiated
+To model this the relation handler will require the charm to specify the database name(s) when the class is instantiated.

 .. code:: python

     class DBHandler(RelationHandler):
         """Handler for DB relations."""